 TL;DR

-• England has confirmed a new C5 use class and a mandatory national register, but neither has commenced yet.
+- England has confirmed a new C5 use class and a mandatory national register, C5 applies from January 2025.
+A mandatory national register is planned but not yet in force.

 Table of Contents